aspose-diagram/Aspose.Diagram-Documentation/french/net/plugins/aspose-diagram-net-for-vsto/_index.fr.md

 - Fonctionnalités
 - Efforts requis pour utiliser la bibliothèque

-Si vous êtes un développeur .NET à la recherche d'une bibliothèque de formats de fichiers plus rapide, simple et légère pour traiter les fichiers, vous devrez peut-être comparer VSTO (outil Visual Studio pour Office) avec Aspose.
-Dans ce cas, ce projet vous aidera à comparer les fonctionnalités et le code dans les deux bibliothèques.
+If you are a .NET developer looking for faster,easy and light-weight file format library to process files, you may need to compare VSTO(Visual Studio tool for Office) with Aspose.
+In this case, this project will help you to compare features and code in both libraries.
 ## **Configuration système requise et plates-formes prises en charge**
 ### **Configuration requise**
-Une ou plusieurs des éditions suivantes de Visual Studio Tools pour Office :
+One or more of the following editions of Visual Studio Tools for Office:

-- Microsoft Outils Visual Studio 2005 pour le système Microsoft Office
+- Microsoft Visual Studio 2005 Tools for the Microsoft Office System
-- Microsoft Outils Visual Studio 2005 pour le système 2007 Microsoft Office
+- Microsoft Visual Studio 2005 Tools for the 2007 Microsoft Office System
-- Visual Studio 2008 Édition Professionnelle
+- Visual Studio 2008 Professional Edition
-- Visual Studio 2008 Édition Team Suite
+- Visual Studio 2008 Team Suite Edition
 - Une version de Microsoft Office :
 - Microsoft Office Professionnel 2003 SP1
 - 2007 Microsoft Office système